BleuLlama/BLuB/README.md

 BLuBasic
 ========

-A very tiny variant of a BASIC style language.
+A (hopefully) very tiny variant of a BASIC style language.

 # Overview